uwcartlab/Webmapping-Dev/Chapter11/readme.md

 *   Additional coordinated data visualizations

 *   Metadata and other supplementary information about the topic of your coordinated visualization

+*   Adjustments to the site style through CSS

 *   Any other tools or features that add to the utility, usability, and/or aesthetics of the coordinated visualization